Nakajima quiver varieties in dimension four: Preliminaries

-If \(\root\in\Sig\) is real then \(\root=\srt[i]\) for some \(i\), i.e. a simple root.
+If \(\root\in\Sig\) is real then \(\root=\srt[i]\) is some \emph{simple root}.
 If \(\root\in\Sig\) is isotropic, then it is the minimal imaginary root for some affine Dynkin diagram.
 See \cite[Exm.
 1 and 2]{bellamy_symplectic_2021} for more details.
 Crawley-Boevey \cite[Ppn.
-1.2]{crawley-boevey_decomposition_2002} also shows that for anisotropic root $\root* \in \Sig$, a multiple $n\root*$ is also in $\Sig$.
+1.2]{crawley-boevey_decomposition_2002} also shows that for anisotropic root $\root* \in \Sig$, $n\root*$ is also in $\Sig$.
 By \cite[Thm.
-1.2]{crawley-boevey_geometry_2001} being a root $\root \in \Sig$ is equivalent to the existence of a simple representation of the corresponding preprojective algebra (i.e. a point in the quiver variety).
+1.2]{crawley-boevey_geometry_2001} being a root $\root \in \Sig$ is equivalent to the existence of a simple representation of the corresponding preprojective algebra (that is, a point in the quiver variety).
 The importance of $\Sig$ is explained in the following result: